Minuscule Schubert Varieties and Mirror Symmetry: Mirror symmetry

-where $H$ is the ample generator of the Picard group $\Pic(Z)\simeq \bZ$. \end{cnj} The Calabi--Yau 3-fold $Z$ in Conjecture \ref{conj:FM} can not be birational to $X$ because $h^{1,1}=1$ and $\deg (Z) \ne \deg (X)$, so that it should be a non-trivial Fourier--Mukai partner of $X$.
+where $H$ is the ample generator of the Picard group $\Pic(Z)\simeq \bZ$. \end{Conjecture} The Calabi--Yau 3-fold $Z$ in Conjecture~\ref{conj:FM} cannot be birational to $X$ because $h^{1,1}=1$ and $\deg (Z) \ne \deg (X)$, so that it should be a non-trivial Fourier--Mukai partner of~$X$.